Santa Rosa Air Conditioning Services

 A large number of residences throughout Marin and Sonoma counties rely on air conditioning to keep them cool and comfortable when temperatures soar.
 The local area has many microclimates for a small county.
 On a hot day, temperatures can be 10 to 20 degrees hotter than other towns.
 Certain valleys or west-facing locations can be brutally hot on a summer’s day.
 Air conditioning has become more popular because people do not want to be uncomfortably hot in their homes.
 This is especially true for children or the elderly who may face health hazards as a result of overheating.

-John Owens Services, Inc. has been providing air conditioning installation, repair, and maintenance in San Rafael and the surrounding areas for decades.
+John Owens Services, Inc. has been providing air conditioning installation, repair, and maintenance in Santa Rosa and the surrounding areas for decades.
 Let us help you stay cool all summer long.
 We handle all cooling system makes and models and ensure fast, reliable services at competitive rates every time.

 Air Conditioning Rebates Available!
 From $500-$5,000 learn more

 The most common air conditioning system in Santa Rosa and throughout Marin and Sonoma counties is a split system comprised of a gas furnace, an indoor evaporator coil, and an outdoor condensing unit.
 The two split parts of this type of AC are connected with a copper refrigerant piping.
 The sequence of operation starts with the thermostat calling for cooling, the furnace blower motor will then provide the airflow.
 Next, the evaporator coil absorbs the heat from the air and the outdoor unit dissipates the heat into the outdoor.